How do Nike and Adidas use lighting in their New York stores?

 Both brands also use hyper-local graphic displays to create a sense of community and exclusivity in their stores.
-Lightboxes showing images from the local areas alongside real-time data about the New York area encourages customers to engage with the stores on personal levels.
+Lightboxes showing images from the local areas alongside real-time data about the New York area encourage customers to engage with the stores on a personal level.

 Adidas uses custom feature lighting installations to reinforce the stadium aesthetic of its New York store.
 A huge LED basketball court fixture sits suspended above the shop floor to echo the product ranges on display and create a real wow factor.